jjbel/jjbel/README.md

 My flagship project is [Samarium](https://github.com/jjbel/samarium), a 2-d physics simulator and rendering engine.
 It channels my love of computer graphics, high performance computing, and physics simulations.
 It is written in modern C++20 (with 23 support upcoming) and runs on 64-bit Windows and Linux.

+[rocket-ui](https://github.com/jjbel/rocket-ui) : A telemetry app for [IIT-B's Rocket Team](https://iitbrocketteam.in/), built using samarium.

 I've also messed around with [Vulkan](https://github.com/jjbel/HelloVulkan) and [Rust's WGPU](https://github.com/jjbel/learning-wgpu).

 My other projects/interests: